My Donuts Models Valentino.

-The Valentino is manufactured by French company Donuts Models and it's a 3 channel aerobatic sport rc glider sold in ARTF form.
+The Valentino is manufactured by French company Donuts Models and it's a 3 channel aerobatic sport rc glider sold in ARTF form (discontinued since the writing of this page).

 Valentino - what's in the box?

 The Donuts Models Valentino comes Almost Ready To Fly and the quality of workmanship is excellent.
-Construction is of balsa and ply with what I assume are CNC or laser cut parts, probably the former given the lack of any carbon edges.
+Construction is of balsa and ply with CNC or laser cut parts.
 Accuracy is spot on and the quality of covering - although transparent would never be my first choice - is excellent.
 Incidentally, the glider is available in red or yellow versions, both options being of the same covering pattern.

 All hardware is included and the tinted canopy is an excellent fit over the cockpit.